salim928/salim928/README.md

 - 👋 Hi, I’m @salim928
 - 👀 I’m interested in web development and Data Engineering.
-- 🌱 I’m currently learning Python, C and Javascript.
-But would love to learn more to solve problems.
+- 🌱 I’m Python and C++ Developer.
+My interest is into solving real world problems.
-- 💞️ I am looking forward to solve real problems.
+- 💞️ I am looking forward to join open source projects to leverage my skills.
 I also have passion in learning and sharing ideas with others as soon ass possible.
+- I am as well open to jobs
 - 📫 How to reach me Salimadams49@gmail.com

 <!---